 faq

-Clean fuels, such as ammonia, hydrogen, and methanol, are sustainably produced using renewable electricity for all electricity requirements, resulting in very low or zero carbon intensity throughout their production cycle and use.
-Additionally, any CO2 that may be generated during production will be sequestered, and if CO2 is required for production, it will be obtained from a sustainable source.
+Green fuels, such as ammonia, hydrogen, and methanol, are sustainably produced using renewable electricity for all electricity requirements, resulting in very low or zero carbon intensity throughout their production cycle and use.
+Additionally, if CO2 is required for production, it will be obtained from a sustainable source.

 Low-Cost, Reliable, and Stable Supply

-Offtakers committed to use clean fuels require a low-cost, reliable, and stable supply.
-Texas Green Fuels expects to become one of the world’s lowest-cost producers of clean ammonia, hydrogen, and methanol given Texas’ abundant, low-cost renewable energy, developed infrastructure, competitive, skilled workforce, and lower construction costs relative to other parts of the world.
+Offtakers committed to use green fuels require a low-cost, reliable, and stable supply.
+Texas Green Fuels expects to become one of the world’s lowest-cost producers of green ammonia, hydrogen, and methanol given Texas’ abundant, low-cost renewable energy, developed infrastructure, competitive, skilled workforce, and lower construction costs relative to other parts of the world.

 Safety is fundamental to Texas Green Fuels’ plant design and engrained in our culture.
 We will conduct a Quantitative Risk Assessment, Hazard and Operability Study, and Failure Mode and Effects Analysis to identify and mitigate risks during project planning and design.
 We will implement rigorous training programs and implement best practice safety policies and procedures.

-Like all industrial products, clean fuels are safe when handled properly and have a track record of being safely produced and transported worldwide.
+Like all industrial products, green fuels are safe when handled properly and have a track record of being safely produced and transported worldwide.

-Clean fuels will facilitate global net zero goals by providing clean fuel for shipping and power generation and decarbonizing the traditional ammonia markets.
-The market for clean fuels is expected to exceed 500 MTPA by 2050.
+Green fuels will facilitate global net zero goals by providing clean fuel for shipping and power generation and decarbonizing the traditional ammonia markets.
+The market for green fuels is expected to exceed 500 MTPA by 2050.

-Offtakers need to have assurances that the clean fuels they procure are, in fact, net zero or have a specified low carbon intensity.
-Texas Green Fuels is consulting with global certifying and disclosure organizations to measure, report, and verify (“MRV”) requirements for clean ammonia, hydrogen, and methanol.
+Offtakers need to have assurances that the green fuels they procure are, in fact, net zero or have a specified low carbon intensity.
+Texas Green Fuels is consulting with global certifying and disclosure organizations to measure, report, and verify (“MRV”) requirements for green ammonia, hydrogen, and methanol.

 Combusting ammonia will generate NOx.
 Exhaust products will be passed through selective catalytic reduction (SCR) converters to convert any NOx into nitrogen and water vapor.